InsaneHe/Heston_Model/README_en.md

 2. Find the Optimal Function Value: Identify the minimum function value f_best from all the f values.
 3. Locate the Corresponding Optimal Solution: Find the corresponding x_best that matches the optimal function value f_best.
 4. Return the Optimal Solution: Return the optimal solution x_best and the optimal function value f_best.

+## getdata.py

+** Functions:**

+Can be used for user's own remodeling in order to allow users to get the data they need from databases (Tushare), etc. for research or applications.